-If 3 dives per day are not enough, you can pay extra for night dives and sunset dives or just grab a tank and you and your buddy can jump at any time on the house reef for free: This is a fun and quite safe option since Kungkungan Bay Resort actually owns the bay in which it is built, therefore there is no risk of having boats passing over you or, even worse, exchanging bubbles with too many divers.
+If 3 dives per day are not enough, you can pay extra for night and sunset dives or just grab a tank and you and your buddy can jump at any time on the house reef for free: This is a fun and quite safe option since Kungkungan Bay Resort actually owns the bay in which it is built, therefore there is no risk of having boats passing over you or, even worse, exchanging bubbles with too many scuba divers.

-No fishing has been allowed in Kungkungan Bay since the resort opened way back in 1994, so expect a lot of interesting underwater encounters from your dives!
-The currents can be quite strong here at times so check with the dive guides before you dive.
+No fishing has been allowed in Kungkungan Bay since the resort opened way back in 1994, so expect a lot of interesting underwater encounters on your dives!
+The currents can be quite strong here at times so check with the guides each time before you dive.

-The resort boasts the Tepi Laut Spa which caters exclusively to resort guests and offers a full range of traditional Indonesian treatments as well as reflexology, the Green Tea Body Detox, manicures and pedicures.
+The resort boasts the Tepi Laut Spa which caters exclusively to its own guests and offers a full range of traditional Indonesian treatments as well as reflexology, the Green Tea Body Detox, manicures and pedicures.
 There is no shop available, but you can browse the selection of wooden crafts, resort t-shirts and diving books available for purchase at the reception area.

 I enjoyed a few lazy hours beside the infinity pool which is close to all other amenities and provides you with an absolutely spectacular view over the strait.
-You can literally cool down at the pool side bar as the bar stools are built under the water.
+You can literally cool down at the pool side bar as the bar stools are built in the water.

-Although I spent all my time diving, there are non-diving activities where you can choose from a Bitung City Tour to see the fish market, Buddhist temple or get a taste of Sulawesi life downtown.
+Although I spent all my free time diving, there are some non-diving holiday activities where you can choose from a Bitung City Tour to see the fish market, Buddhist temple or get a taste of Sulawesi life downtown.
 The Minahasa Highland Tour takes in the Tondano Lake, an ancient Minahasan cemetery and the beautiful traditional wooden houses.
 Other options are the Manado City Trip to visit the Kali Waterfall or Tangkoko Jungle to see a variety of wildlife.